mnegi/packer-provisioner-ansible-local/README.md

 }
 ```

-And use them like like this:
+And use them like this:

 ```YAML
 # local.yml